Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Experimental Results

 \subsection{Investigating the Choice of Base Model}

-We now turn to our second claim. \\ \textbf{Claim 2}: The Tabby architecture modification allows smaller LLMs to achieve synthetic data fidelity similar or better than LLMs with higher parameter counts.
+We now turn to our second claim. \\ \textbf{Claim 2}: The Tabby architecture modification allows smaller LLMs to achieve similar or better synthetic data fidelity than LLMs with higher parameter counts.

-\textbf{Comparisons:} We compare tabular synthesis quality across LLMs of varying sizes.
-We consider seven LLMs, listed in Table~\ref{tab:exp2} evaluating Non-Tabby and MH versions of each.
-Each model is plain-trained under the conditions provided in Section~\ref{sec:eval-setup}, then sampled 500 times.
+\textbf{Comparisons:} We compare synthesis quality across LLMs of varying sizes.
+We consider 7 LLMs, listed in Table~\ref{tab:exp2}, evaluating Non-Tabby and MH versions of each.
+Each model is Plain-trained under conditions provided in Section~\ref{sec:eval-setup}, then sampled 500 times.
 Results are averaged across two runs.
-Llama models use LoRA \cite{hu2021lora} on all linear transformer layers, with the LM head fully fine-tuned.
+Llama models use LoRA \citep{hu2021lora} on all linear transformer layers, with the LM head fully fine-tuned.

-\textbf{Results:} Table~\ref{tab:exp2} and Figure~\ref{fig:scalingcurve} display results for the Travel dataset, with results for Diabetes and House (plus additional metrics and results for GReaT training) in Appendix~\ref{app:exp2}.
+\textbf{Results:} Table~\ref{tab:exp2} and Figure~\ref{fig:exp2curve} display results for the Travel dataset, with results for Diabetes and House (plus additional metrics and results for GReaT training) in Appendix~\ref{app:exp2}.

-We find that \textbf{Tabby improves MLE or maintains upper-bound MLE for $6/7$ models}.
-Although higher-parameter models are generally correlated with greater generative abilities, Figure~\ref{fig:scalingcurve} demonstrates that this is not always the case: Interestingly, we find that the Llama models (1.2B and 8B parameters each), have lower average MLE than all smaller models.
-Meanwhile, Tabby offers favorable performance improvements relative to the scaling curve and \textbf{allows even small models to better outperform large, resource-intensive models}.
+We find that \textbf{Tabby improves MLE or maintains upper-bound MLE for $6/7$ models}, without necessarily increasing the cost of inference (Section~\ref{sec:method-exts}).
+Although higher-parameter models are generally correlated with greater generative abilities, Figure~\ref{fig:exp2curve} demonstrates that this is not always the case: Interestingly, we find that the Llama models (1.2B and 8B parameters each), have lower average MLE than smaller models.
+Tabby offers favorable performance improvements relative to the scaling curve and \textbf{allows even small models to better outperform large, resource-intensive models}.